ledpup/ClimateExplorer/README.md

 # AcornSatAnalyser
-Tool to calculate average temperatures from BOM ACORN-SAT data
+Tool to calculate average temperatures from BOM ACORN-SAT data.

-TODO:
+## TODO
 - Integrate map component to show location (from site lat/long)
 - Trendline
 - Calculate averages on demand rather then precalculating